ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## (De)Serialization formats

-In order to run this project, you can use [`JSON`](https://www.json.org) or [`Avro`](http://avro.apache.org/docs/current/gettingstartedjava.html) formats for data serialization/deserialization to/from the `binary` format that is used by Kafka.
+In order to run this project, you can use [`JSON`](https://www.json.org) or [`Avro`](http://avro.apache.org/docs/current/gettingstartedjava.html) format to serialize/deserialize data to/from the `binary` format used by Kafka.
 The default format is `JSON`.
 Throughout this document, I will point out what to do if you want to use `Avro`.

 **P.S.
-Avro (de)serialization is a work in progress and it is not completely implemented!**
+Avro (de)serialization is not completely implemented!**

 ## Start Environment